zachmolony/farey-approximation/README.md

-# farey-approximation
+# Farey approximation
-Finding rational approximation to irrational numbers using Farey fractions.
+Finding rational approximation to irrational numbers using Farey sequencing in python.